dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 There is no specific area or topic that you're required to investigate, and your choice of question doesn't have to be related to any of your other classes or your major.
 In fact, it's usually more interesting if you're exploring your own personal interests.

 Let's talk about research questions.
 The most important rule of research questions is **to actually have one**.
-Many, **many** projects &ndash; particularly student thesis projects &ndash; suffer because they begin with a vague general sense of direction, but not a concrete question for investigation (**I have often been guilty of this in my own work**).
+Many projects &ndash; particularly student thesis projects &ndash; suffer because they begin with a vague general sense of direction, but not a concrete question for investigation (I have often been guilty of this in my own work).

 Research is not a mechanical process and studies can't proceed in a straight line, but it's almost always best to spend time at the start of your project developing and refining a core question that will motivate your study: it makes every aspect of the research process easier.

 For this project, a good research question is **one that has a definite answer**.

 - A yes/no question.
 - A question about which of two things is larger or better by some measurement.

-There are certainly important research projects that focus on more open-ended investigations of systems, processes, or cultures, but they're beyond the scope of what we're trying to do here.
+There are important research projects that focus on more open-ended investigations of systems, processes, or cultures, but they're beyond the scope of what we're trying to do here.

 Think about formulating a question with the following qualities:

 - It's a question, not a statement.
 - It has a relatively small set of potential answers.
 - You don't know the answer in advance; any of the possible answers could be reasonable.
 - Questions that start with *Which*, *What*, *Who*, *How many*, or similar phrases are often good.
 Questions that start with *How*, or *Why* are more like process questions, and require different set of investigative techniques.

 ### Find the Data Set

 Once you have a research question, you need to find a publically available data set that will allow you to answer it.
 Here's the only guideline for this step:: **Your data set must be publically available on the Internet or in a publication**. **Don't collect your own data**.

 There are lots of potential sources: